atolye15/checklist/checklists/production-release-checklist.md

 category: Project Management
 date: "2020-03-11"
 tags: ['release', 'test']
 description: Welcome on board!
-Follow the checklist for the last controls before countdown to go live your project🚀
+Follow the checklist for the last controls before countdown to go live your project. 🚀
 ---

 - [ ] Prepare 301 redirection list